 Attached is a list of topics which require research work or specialist information.
 The list was agreed by engineers in the UK and it is possible that work has already been carried out on the topics.
 One aim is to encourage those who already know to contact those who want to know and do some business.
 Another is to encourage investors to fund a project which may be relevant to their business.
 The eventual result should be some sort of international list of work going on and work required to be done in rural timber engineering.

 To launch the initiative a conference was held at BRE in Garston with an invited delegation and international speakers of extraordinary standard.
 The focus was timber bridges to show what could be done with timber in the most demanding conditions of design and environment.
 The launch coincided with the completion of a report by InTeC for the Forestry Commission on timber engineering throughout the world which is available on the web site.

 In January 2003 CTE (Centre for Timber Engineering) was launched at Napier University in Edinburgh.
-This is the first faculty of its kind in the UK and will become a focal point for InTEC and its supporters although it will develop all timber engineering as opposed to specialising in rural structures.
-It is backed by industry, government enterprise and the Institutions but will need support and productive activity if it is to flourish, which it must do for the sake of the industry in the UK
+This was the first faculty of its kind in the UK and became a focal point for InTEC and its supporters.
+It develops all timber engineering as opposed to specialising in rural structures.
+It is backed by industry, government enterprise and the Institutions but needs support and productive activity to flourish, which it must do for the sake of the industry in the UK